 Traditionally, business owners used excel to manage their budgeting.
 However, statistics show that a large portion of these spreadsheets contain errors since excel offers no “Logic checks”.

-This is why modern tools have been created to help you more easily manage your budgeting while also providing you with the convenience of having your sheets in the cloud which allows for easy collaboration while also letting you access them from anywhere.
+This is why modern tools have been created to help you more easily manage your budget while also providing you with the convenience of having your sheets in the cloud, which allows for easy collaboration and lets you access them from anywhere.

 3. Financial Software

 You should choose a tool that provides you with a visual representation of all the relevant data.
-These tools allow you to import data from a wide variety of services functioning as a hub for all your company’s data.
+These tools, like a mortgage CRM, allow you to import data from various services functioning as a hub for all your company’s data.

 Understanding Financial Management